DenaSchaeffer/cps352-recipe-language/README.md

 ```
 cook noodles using 30 & chicken using 2 with //bind two identifiers with two numbers
-	recipe noodles & chicken contains //two arguments in the function
+	cook soup using recipe noodles & chicken { //two arguments in the function
 		taste //cond
 			fry noodles chicken
 		yummy //true
 			noodles
 		bummy //false
 			chicken
+	} with
+	cook meal using prepare soup contains noodles & chicken with (combine soup 5)
 ```